donaldboulton/minimal-mistakes/_posts/2018-03-27-post-Website-Tweaks.md

 So, how do we get the best of both worlds: client-side caching and quick updates?
 Simple, we can change the URL of the resource and force the user to download the new response whenever its content changes.
 Typically, this is done by embedding a fingerprint of the file, or a version number, in its filename - e.g. style.x234dff.css.

-{% cloudinary onethird /assets/images/pages/performance/http-cache-hierarchy.png caption = "Cache Hierarchy" %}
+{% cloudinary onethird /assets/images/pages/performance/http-cache-hierarchy.png alt="Cache Hierarchy" %}

 The ability to define per-resource caching policies allows us to define cache hierarchies that allow us to control not only how long each is cached for, but also how quickly new versions are seen by visitor.
 For example, lets analyze the above example: